 Beyond just needing the data to report back to their funder as part of the terms of the grant, this client genuinely wanted to build an evaluation plan that helped them track impact.
 They wanted a way to understand how the program was working and what things could be improved in future iterations.
 They wanted to truly evaluate their success and reach.

-Aware of the gap between what they wanted to track and what skills and resources they had to do it, they decided to seek outside help to collect and analyze their data.
+Aware of the gap between what they wanted to track and skills and resources needed to do so, they decided to seek outside help to collect and analyze their data.